rfitak/Camel_Genomics/window_diversity.md

 Notes:
 - --exclude xy.exclude :: a file listing the scaffold IDs to exclude.
 These are putative X and Y scaffolds identified previously
 -  If you add ".gz" to the output file, it is automatically compressed using gzip.
-- We began with 10819573 SNPs, but reduced to XXXX SNPs after removing the X and Y scaffold loci
+- We began with 10819573 SNPs, but reduced to 10581849 SNPs after removing the X and Y scaffold loci